ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 ### Minimum Requirements

-Thi setup is not suitable as a Delegate Node, but can function as a Relay Node.
+The setup is not suitable as a Delegate Node but can function as a Relay Node.

 - 1 Dedicated CPU Core
 - 4GB Ram